 Bio

-I am a London-based journalist, lecturer and researcher.
-I work as lecturer in digital and visual media at London Metropolitan University.
+I am a London-based journalist, researcher, and visual artist.
+I work as a senior lecturer in digital and visual media at London Metropolitan University.

-My research interests lie in understanding transformative aspects of digital media produced from the margins of the contemporary city in its technological, visual, and discursive convergence.
+My research interests lie in understanding transformative aspects of digital media produced from the margins of the contemporary city in its technological, visual, and political convergence.

 I am the author of Globalized Queerness (Bloomsbury, 2023) and The Internet, Politics, and Inequality in Contemporary Brazil: Peripheral Media (Rowman & Littlefield, 2018).
 I have published widely on digital activist cultures, social media discourse, queer media, and Latin American studies.